RogueTensor/bitagent_subnet/README.md

 ### Key Features

 - Downstream application towards this vision are in the works:
-  - Discord bot - to, at a minimum, provide an answer to the seemingly daily (hours?) question about getting testnet tao ;)
+  - Discord bot - to, at a minimum, provide an answer to the seemingly daily (hourly?) question about getting testnet tao ;)
   - Web and Form Filler application
   - Browser plugin (see examples above)
 - BYOD and real-time ingestion